ABKAM2023/CS2-RanksPoints/README.md

 ```
 # Configuration file for RankPoints

-# Points awarded
+# Number of awarded points
-# Points for Kill - The amount of points added to a player for killing an opponent.
+# Points for Kill - the number of points added to a player for killing an opponent.
 PointsForKill: 5
-# Points deducted for Death - The amount of points deducted from a player for dying.
+# Points for Death - the number of points subtracted from a player for dying.
 PointsForDeath: -5
-# Points for Assist - The amount of points added to a player for assisting in a kill.
+# Points for Assist - the number of points added to a player for assisting in a kill.
 PointsForAssist: 1
-# Points for Suicide - The amount of points deducted from a player for committing suicide.
+# Points for Suicide - the number of points subtracted from a player for committing suicide.
 PointsForSuicide: -6
-# Points for Headshot - Additional points for killing with a headshot.
+# Points for Headshot - additional points for a headshot kill.
 PointsForHeadshot: 1
-# Points for Round Win - The amount of points added to a player for their team winning the round.
+# Points per Round Win - the number of points added to a player for their team winning a round.
 PointsPerRoundWin: 2
-# Points for Round Loss - The amount of points deducted from a player for their team losing the round.
+# Points per Round Loss - the number of points subtracted from a player for their team losing a round.
 PointsPerRoundLoss: -2
-# Points for MVP - The amount of points added to a player for earning the MVP title of the round.
+# Points for MVP - the number of points added to a player for earning the MVP title of a round.
 PointsPerMVP: 3
-# Points for No-Scope AWP Kill - Additional points for a kill without using the scope.
+# Points for NoScope AWP Kill - additional points for killing without using the AWP scope.
 PointsForNoScopeAWP: 1
 # Points for Bomb Defusal
 PointsForBombDefusal: 2
-# Points for Bomb Explosion
+# Points for Bomb Exploded
 PointsForBombExploded: 2
-# Points for Bomb Planting - The amount of points added to a player for successfully planting the bomb.
+# Points for Bomb Planting - the number of points added to a player for successfully planting the bomb.
 PointsForBombPlanting: 2
-# Points for Bomb Dropping - The amount of points deducted from a player for dropping the bomb.
+# Points for Bomb Dropping - the number of points subtracted from a player for dropping the bomb.
 PointsForBombDropping: -2
-# Points for Bomb Pickup - The amount of points added to a player for picking up the bomb.
+# Points for Bomb Pickup - the number of points added to a player for picking up the bomb.
 PointsForBombPickup: 1
-# Points for Wallbang.
+# Points for Wallbang - the number of points added to a player for getting a kill through a wall.
 PointsForWallbang: 3
 # Points for Hostage Follows
 PointsForHostageFollows: 2
-# Points for Losing Hostage
+# Points for Hostage Stops Following
 PointsForHostageStopsFollowing: -2
-# Points for Rescuing Hostage
+# Points for Hostage Rescued
 PointsForHostageRescued: 4
+# Points for Kill Through Smoke - the number of points added to a player for killing an enemy through a smoke screen.
+PointsForKillThroughSmoke: 3
+# Points for Blind Kill - the number of points added to a player for getting a kill while blinded.
+PointsForBlindKill: 5

-# RanksPoints settings
+# RanksPoints Parameters
-# Display of clan tags for players' ranks. true - enabled, false - disabled.
+# Displaying clan tags for ranks of players. true - enabled, false - disabled.
 EnableClanTags: True
-# Minimum number of players required for earning experience - players earn experience only if this minimum number of players is present on the server.
+# Minimum number of players for experience gain - players only earn experience if this number of players is on the server.
-GetActivePlayerCountMsg: "[ {Yellow}RanksPoints {White}] At least {Red}{MIN_PLAYERS} {White}players are required to earn experience."
+GetActivePlayerCountMsg: "[ {Yellow}RanksPoints {White}] A minimum of {Red}{MIN_PLAYERS} {White}players is required for experience gain."
 MinPlayersForExperience: 4
-# Enabling or disabling additional experience for special nicknames
+# Enabling or disabling bonus experience for special nicknames.
 EnableSpecialNicknameBonus: true
-# Experience multiplier for special nicknames
+# Experience multiplier for special nicknames.
 BonusMultiplierForSpecialNickname: 1.5
-# String to look for in the nickname to apply the multiplier
+# String to search for in the nickname to apply the multiplier.
 SpecialNicknameContains: "example.com"
+# Enabling or disabling awarding points for bot kills. true - enabled, false - disabled.
+GivePointsForBotKills: False

-# All RanksPoints messages
+# All RanksPoints Messages
-# Messages for gaining experience
+# Messages for experience gain
-PointsChangeMessage: "[ {Yellow}RanksPoints{White} ] Your experience:{COLOR} {POINTS} [{SIGN}{CHANGE_POINTS} for {REASON}]"
+PointsChangeMessage: "[ {Yellow}RanksPoints{White} ] Your experience: {COLOR} {POINTS} [{SIGN}{CHANGE_POINTS} for {REASON}]"
 # Events
 SuicideMessage: "suicide"
 SuicideMessageColor: "{Red}"